CaoAssignments/cse8b-wi20-pa1-review-starter/writeup.md

 ### Exercise 3.
 Rotating a 2-Dimensional Array

 In this exercise, you will write the `rotate2DArray(int[][] input, int rotations, boolean rotateRows)` method.
 This method should return a two-dimensional int array that represents the rotated version of the `input` 2D-array argument.
 The number of rotations to perform depends on the `rotations` argument, each row rotation will be done in the downwards direction, and each column rotation will be done in the right direction.
 If the `rotateRows` value is true, then rotate the rows of the 2D `input` array.
 If false, rotate the columns of the 2D `input` array.
-Assume that `input` will always be valid and not null.
+Assume that `input` will always be a valid non-null 2D array where all rows are of the same length.
 **Tip:** try using the `rotate1DArray(int[] input, int rotations)` method when `rotateRows` is false to avoid rewriting code.

 **Example input array:**